 The truest thing that has ever been said about her was by her fourth grade teacher, “She talks too much and wanders about, out of her seat.”
 Deb leveraged her habit of minding other people’s business into work that has improved countless lives of vulnerable children and families.

 Deb finds family for those who’ve died and for whom medical examiners have been unable to locate next of kin.
 You can read more about her efforts at Finding Family.
-To inquire about Deb’s services providing family history research services for biographers, next of kin searches for attorneys administering estates, or family genealogy, please contact Deb.
+For more information, please contact Deb.